exasim-project/OBR/README.md

     obr run -o fetchCase

-Within `LidDrivenCavity3D/workspace` should now have appeared a multitude of directories (=jobs).
+Within `LidDrivenCavity3D/workspace` should now have appeared a multitude of directories (=jobs), which are in the form of a UID eg. `78e2de3e6205144311d04282001fe21f`.
+Each job represents a distinct operation such as modifying the blockMeshDict and call blockMesh including its depencies.
+The order in which operations can be applied are defined by the `config.json`, however, runnning

-Not all cases are afflicted by every obr operation.
-For instance, only the directory named `78e2de3e6205144311d04282001fe21f` should have a further subdirectory named `case`.
+    obr run -o generate

-Inside `78e2de3e6205144311d04282001fe21f/signac_job_document.json`, the operation is summarized.
+also runs all defined operations in the appropriate order.

 ## Contributing